Sundanese

 Lalapan is a concept of serving fresh raw vegetables alongside cooked dishes, highlighting the herbaceous and fresh flavors of Sundanese cuisine.

-View page →The clatter of woks and the aroma of fresh herbs fill the air as bright, crunchy vegetables tumble into a mixing bowl for karedok.
-Each bite of this Sundanese salad bursts with the rich, nutty flavor of peanut sauce, enlivened by the fierce tang of tamarind and the bright zing of lime, creating a sensory spectacle on the palate.
+View page →Bright, crunchy vegetables tumble into a mixing bowl for karedok.
+Each bite of this Sundanese salad carries the rich, nutty flavor of peanut sauce, sharpened by the tang of tamarind and the zing of lime.

-Within Indonesia's regional kitchens, Sundanese cuisine is celebrated for its fresh herbs and simplicity.
+Within Indonesia's regional kitchens, Sundanese cuisine is known for its fresh herbs and simplicity.
 Unlike the heavy, coconut-rich dishes of Padang or the intricately spiced offerings of the Yogyakarta kraton, Sundanese dishes like nasi timbel and pepes ikan emphasize freshness and balance.
-Nasi timbel's banana-leaf-wrapped rice holds the warmth of home-cooked comfort, while pepes ikan's intricate herbal notes are a testament to the Sundanese love for natural flavors.
+Nasi timbel is rice wrapped and steamed in banana leaf, while pepes ikan's herbal notes show the Sundanese preference for natural flavors.

 Start Here